ep390/ep390/website/app/assignments/1/page.md

 ### 1. Setup the Web Server

-Make sure that the class website development server is running on your computer by following the instructions in [Creating a Page on the Class Website](/modules/class-page).
+Make sure that the class website development server is running on your computer by following the instructions in [Getting Started](/modules/getting-started).

 You can verify this by going to http://localhost:3000/ in your browser.
 If you see the class page, that means the dev server is running.